kinglingspree/Roo-Code-Paypal/README.md

 <div align="center">
 <sub>
     <h1>Change Description</h1>
-   <h2>Add PPCP order convertor button .
+   <h2>Add PPCP Order Converter button .
 When clicked, it will send the conversion prompt to the large language model (LLM) for converting the PayPal NVP interfaces in the project into the corresponding REST interfaces.</h2>

 </sub>
 <sub>